MiguelLaura/shelf_control/README.md

 * Use the progress bar from `minet`
 * Build an interface to use the scraping commands
-* Add tests when usefull
+* Add tests when useful
 * Check how to properly stop dash
+* Dataframe transformations
-* Put dataframe transformations into function (more generally, simplify code by making smaller steps)
+    * Into functions (more generally, simplify code by making smaller steps)
+    * Add corresponding test + CI
 ## Usage

 * [scraping](#scraping)